Mass-type invariants in the presence of a cosmological constant: Introduction and statement of the main results.

 Applying the recent approximation theorem~\cite[Theorem 5.1]{Ben_Mar_Rig_Set_Xu} to an exhaustion of $M\setminus\{x\}$ by domains of the form $M \setminus B_{\rho}(x)$, with $\rho \to 0$, one can show that the solutions to the corresponding problem subconverge uniformly on compact subsets of $M\setminus\{x\}$ to the IMCF with outer obstacle $w_1=w_x^{(1)}$ emanating from $x$.
 More precisely they converge to the weak solution of

 in the sense described by Xu in~\cite[Summary of Definitions/Theorem 1.5]{Xu}, $\nu(y_0)$ being the outer unit normal at $y_0\in \partial M$.
-The normalization constant in front of the Dirac delta is reflected in the fact that the integral identity~\eqref{int_costante_3}, valid for every $t \in \R$,
+The normalization constant in front of the Dirac delta is reflected in the fact that, for every $t \in \R$,